Help HQ Validate Data with ... Zapper!

 Are you interested in helping HQ make sure that our variable star data remains the best in the world?
 You can help us to achieve that goal by using Zapper.
 Zapper is a new Java, multi-platform program that will enable our members and observers to help us in the massive task of making sure our data is of the highest quality.

-NOTE: Mac users with OS X 10.7 or higher, may not be able to use Java Web Start applications.
-If this is the case, you can still run Zapper by downloading this file: Zapper.zip.
+You can also run Zapper from your local machine by downloading this file: Zapper.zip.
 Unzip this and see the readme file for instructions.

 Here is a screen shot of Zapper (click on it for a larger version):